 With our work in getting a Brazilian jaguar hunter’s family into the business of showing tourists jaguars instead of killing them, we set a precedent for what a tour company and its clients, can do to preserve nature.
 This led to consulting work in a number of African countries, as well as speaking in conferences about this work around the world.
 In the meantime, this project grew and now sustains over 50 families and is recognize as one of the most successful community-based ecotourism projects in the world.

 In addition to Focus Tours, I am now working with the Brazilian NGO Instituto Sustentar de Resonsibilidade Socioambiental, to develop projects in partnership with the Brazilian government, academic institutions and other stakeholders.
 In particular, I am now directing the Wildlife of the Pantanal Program (Bichos do Pantanal), funded by the Fundação Petrobras Socio-Ambiental.
 This Program has 3 segments: research, environmental education and economic development.
 We are working to establish the baseline population of jaguars, giant and neotropical otters, hyacinth macaws, and other rare or endangered wildlife in the Pantanal on the Paraguay River by going out on the Paraguay River for 10 days per month, over 2.4 years.
-Based in Cáceres MT, the project will work with the 73 schools, bring nature into the curriculums, training disadvantaged people to be naturalist guides, and having boats to take school kids into their Pantanal.
+Based in Cáceres MT, the Program is working with the 73 schools in the county, bring nature into the curriculums, helping to establish community based ecotourism, and having boats to take school kids into their Pantanal.
 After two years, the project published 12 scientific papers, we took over 44,000 children, into the field to connect to nature, and trained nature tour guides who are working today.
 I continue to document the jaguars and giant river otters, and yhou can join on eof my research trips.
 We invite you to visit this project and assist with the fauna surveys, and will soon have the site in English.
 In Portugues, see www.bichosdopantanal.org.